Struck By Object in Workplace

 The National Safety Council reports that being struck by an object is one of the top three causes of emergency room visits for people of all ages in the U.S. According to the Occupational Safety and Health Administration (OSHA), being stuck by an object is one of the Fatal Four leading causes of fatality in the construction industry.
 The Fatal Four, consisting of being struck by an object, falls, electrocutions, and caught/in between objects, accounts for more than 50 percent of construction worker fatalities.

 However, workers in various industries, including farming, trucking, and logging are also at risk of being struck by objects.
-For over three decades, the legal team at Larry Pitt & Associates, P.C. has represented people injured in struck by accidents in all types of industries and fields of work.
+For over four decades, the legal team at Larry Pitt & Associates, P.C. has represented people injured in struck by accidents in all types of industries and fields of work.
 According to OSHA, workers are most often struck by vehicles and heavy equipment, falling or flying objects, and concrete or masonry walls.

 Vehicles and Heavy Equipment: Vehicles and heavy equipment such as trucks, forklifts, and cranes pose hazards to workers.
 When operators are distracted or have an obstructed view, workers may be struck by the vehicle and suffer serious injuries.
 Improperly maintained and overloaded vehicles are also hazardous to workers.